MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 ### ZAP considerations for Office 365 Advanced Threat Protection (Office 365 ATP)

-ZAP will not quarantine any message that's in the process of [Dynamic Delivery](dynamic-delivery-and-previewing.md) scanning, or where malware filtering has already replaced the attachment with the **Malware Alert Text.txt** file.
-If a phish or spam signal is received for these types of messages, and the filtering verdict in the anti-spam policy is set to take some action on the message (Move to Junk, Redirect, Delete, Quarantine) then ZAP will default to a 'Move to Junk' action.
+ZAP will not quarantine any message that's in the process of [Dynamic Delivery](atp-safe-attachments.md#dynamic-delivery) in Safe Attachments scanning, or where EOP malware filtering has already replaced the attachment with the **Malware Alert Text.txt** file.
+If a phish or spam signal is received for these types of messages, and the filtering verdict in the anti-spam policy is set to take some action on the message (Move to Junk, Redirect, Delete, or Quarantine) then ZAP will default to a 'Move to Junk' action.

 ## How to see if ZAP moved your message